 size of the user (by which of course we mean the posterior

 size).
 The thin cross-section and flexibility of a belt might

 prove somewhat more flexible for the larger derrière.

-bath accordingly.
-A belt, having a much thinner cross-section,
+this is worth noting.
+A belt, having a much thinner cross-section

 is negligible when fully lowered therefore the user effectively

 sits on the bottom of the bath.

 It is arguably easier (if indeed you are